-‘Clean cannabis’ grown in Maine eligible for MOFGA certification
+Maine growers can now get their cannabis certified ‘clean’

 “I knew this flowering plant did something to balance me,” Morton said.
 “But when I started looking around at products and dispensaries [in Maine] I found many grew their cannabis using some sort of [synthetic] growth product, leading me down the road of wondering, ‘How is that beneficial?’”

 MOFGA created the new certification program so growers would have a standard for clean, chemical-free growing, according to Chris Grigsby, MOFGA’s director of certification.
-But before they could do so, the nonprofit organization had to tweak their current certification program.
+But before it could do so, the nonprofit organization had to tweak their current certification program.

 “Federally, cannabis is still illegal [and] with the USDA owning the national organic program we can’t certify it ‘organic,’” Grigsby said.
 “So if MOFGA wanted to take this on, we knew we wanted to mirror the national [organic] standards.”